svenefftinge/xtext-lsp-workshop/Excercise_00 Setup.md

 ## Run LSP4E

 You can now start the LSP4E plug-in using the preconfigured launch config _"Run LSP4E plug-in"_.
-It will spawn a new eclipse pointing to an example project.
+It will spawn a new eclipse.
+Import the project "example-workspace/example-project" located in the project "org.xtext.calc.lsp4e".

 You should be able to open the editors using the _generic editor_.
 The editor should provide some langauge features like, diagnostics, find references or content assist.